mhossain11/Allah-99-Names/README.md

 Material Components for Android - Modular and customizable Material Design UI components for Android.

-ViewBinding - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
+DataBinding - The Data Binding Library is a support library that allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically.